-And the challenges we face don't go away just because it's the holiday season.
-Indeed, this can a time of heightened stress for many people.
+The challenges we face don't go away just because it's the holiday season.
+Indeed, this can be a time of heightened stress for many people.

-A wise colleague of mine who is dealing with some difficult personal issues shared with me a few survival tactics that I would like to share with you:
+A wise colleague of mine shared with me a few survival tactics that I would like to share with you:

 - Watch the numbers.
 This means striving to get 30 minutes of walking or related activities a day, and eight hours of solid sleep a night.
 It also means being mindful of calories and high-fat foods.

 - Put first things first.
 Whatever is important for you to do today, write it down.
-Repeat after me: Write it down.
 It's easy to become overwhelmed with demands and expectations.
 You will get swept away in a tsunami of demands if you don't take care of your own needs.